Deals move without structure, stages are skipped, and visibility breaks down. This leads to unreliable forecasts and inconsistent sales execution.

 Where human judgment still matters

-Managers resolve exception states, approve overrides, and intervene when automation is paused.
+Managers resolve exceptions, approve overrides, and intervene when automation halts execution.

 Next steps and related resources